 Diet and Predators

-Flying fish feed primarily on plankton and other algae, although some may eat smaller fish.
-This puts them in the equivalent aquatic ecological niche as small terrestrial herbivores.
-Analogously, they are pursued by a wide variety of oceanic predators, including dolphins and porpoises, tuna, squids, seabirds, swordfish, marlins, and pretty much any other carnivorous fish larger than them.
-Human predation is not as significant in their case as it is in other commercially important fishes, but they are considered a delicacy in numerous cuisines, including China, Japan, Korea (both), Indonesia, Vietnam, India, the Caribbean — particularly Barbados, and all across Oceania.
+Flying fish feed mainly on plankton and other algae, though some also eat smaller fish.
+Like small plant-eaters on land, they are hunted by a wide range of bigger animals.
+Their predators include dolphins and porpoises, tuna, squids, seabirds, swordfish, marlins, and pretty much any other carnivorous fish bigger than them.
+Humans also eat flying fish, they are considered a delicacy in China, Japan, both Koreas, Indonesia, Vietnam, India, the Caribbean (especially Barbados) and all across Oceania.

-Barbados, once nicknamed ‘the land of the flying fish’, holds this animal in particularly high regard.
-It is the national animal of Barbados and holds a seat of honor in Barbadian cuisine.
-Although it is not as abundant around Barbados any more, it is still highly valued, and is important in Barbadian culture.
+Barbados was once nicknamed 'the land of the flying fish', and this animal is very special there.
+It is the national animal of Barbados and a star of Barbadian cuisine.
+Although it is not as common around Barbados as it once was, it is still highly valued and important in Barbadian culture.

 Cuisine

-The national dish of Barbados consists of a local concoction known as cou-cou and flying fish.
-Apart from Barbados, flying fish is a prized seafood across the Eastern coast of Asia, and is commercially fished from Japan to India.
-Japanese cuisine primarily uses dried fish and the roe (fish eggs) of flying fishes, in a dish known as tobiko.
-It is also an important food in Taiwan, particularly on Orchid Island, where it is the staple.
+The national dish of Barbados is a meal called cou-cou and flying fish.
+Beyond Barbados, flying fish is prized seafood along the eastern coast of Asia, and is commercially fished from Japan to India.
+Japanese cuisine uses dried flying fish and their eggs (roe) in a dish called tobiko, which you might recognize as the small crunchy orange eggs on sushi rolls.
+Flying fish is also a very important food in Taiwan, especially on Orchid Island, where it is a staple.

 Interesting Facts